 In building greater public awareness, ADAO also seeks to build a support community for victims of asbestos diseases and their families.
 Since there are only approximately 3,000 new cases of mesothelioma diagnosed each year, there is very little information and support available for people who are dealing with this cancer.
 ADAO offers online support networks, in-depth information, and events to help educate those who are battling mesothelioma and support those who have lost someone they loved to this horrible cancer.

-Baron and Budd is proud to be a 2012 platinum level sponsor and supporter of ADAO’s efforts.
+Baron & Budd is proud to have been a 2012-2013 platinum level sponsor and 2011 gold sponsor of ADAO’s efforts.